discover & work in

 Mussels in Croatia are quality, easy to come by, and cheap making them popular around the entire coastline and islands, especially around southern Croatia.
 No method for cooking quickly sums up the quality and ease of a mussel dish in Croatia than buzara, specifically “mussels alla buzara,” a healthier dish that mixes olive oil, garlic, wine, breadcrumbs, and parsley together.

-It is a classic example of Mediterranean flavors and ingredients, as well as a dish that is simple but not easy.
+It is a classic example of Mediterranean flavors and ingredients, as well as a dish that is simple but not easy showing the difference between the top regions of Croatia and where to visit.
 As with many of the dishes in Croatia, the simplicity of mussels alla buzara means there is no room for error making every ingredient shine both alone and together.

 Oysters are one of the most famous ingredients to eat raw when in Croatia.
 The sea-to-plate idea is similar to the farm-to-table concept, don’t waste, use local, use seasonal, and find ways to use the ingredient in its entirety.
 The intense and briny flavor only adds to the classic interpretation of enjoying oysters in seaside locations while making you feel indulgent.